TTArch/PEAR-RAG/README.md

 # PEAR: POSITION-EMBEDDING-AGNOSTIC ATTENTION RE-WEIGHTING ENHANCES RETRIEVAL-AUGMENTED GENERATION WITH ZERO INFERENCE OVERHEAD

 The codes are implemented using PyTorch.
-The code for detecting heads, which suppresses the models' context awareness, is based on the work of Wang et al. and Lv et al. I have fixed some bugs, made it more efficient for inference, and enabled model-parallelism to support multiple GPUs.
-We have completed the assembly of Baichuan and set up a proxy task focused on context copying.
+The code for detecting heads, which suppresses the models' context awareness, is based on the work of [Wang et al.](https://github.com/redwoodresearch/Easy-Transformer) and [Lv et al.](https://github.com/trestad/Factual-Recall-Mechanism) We have completed the assembly of Baichuan-13B-chat and set up a proxy task focused on context copying.

 ## Detect heads